awslabs/yesiscan/README.md

 download a file over https.
 Future iterators will be able to decompress tar and gz archives, look inside rpm's, and so much more.

+#### fs

+The filesystem iterator knows how to find git submodules, zip files, and open regular files for scanning.
+It is the cornerstone of all the iterators as we eventually end up with an fs iterator to do the actual work.

+#### zip

+The zip iterator can decompress and extract zip files.
+It uses a heuristic to decide whether a file should be extracted or not.
+It usually does the right thing, but if you can find a corner case where it does not, please let us know.

+#### http

+The http iterator can download files from http sources.
+Because many git sources actually present as https URL's, we use a heuristic to decide what to download.
+If you aren't getting the behaviour you expect, please let us know.
+Plain http (not https) urls are disabled by default.

+#### git

+The git iterator is able to recursively clone all of your git repository needs.
+It does this with a pure-golang implementation to avoid you needing a special installation on your machine.

 ### Scanning

 The scanning function is the core place where the coordination of work is done.